Rubenowski/edgexfoundrydevcontaineruben/README.md

-# edgefoundrydevcontainer
-DEM DevContainer Egde Foundry
+# DEM DevContainer Egde Foundry

 This repository contains the docker compose files for EdgeX releases.